i13e/timeshift-autosnap-wrapper/README.md

 # timeshift-autosnap-wrapper
-Timeshift auto-snapshot wrapper script which runs before package upgrade using Pacman hook, **preventing multiple snapshots when using AUR helpers**.
+Timeshift auto-snapshot wrapper script which runs before package upgrade using Pacman hook, **preventing multiple snapshots when using AUR helpers.
 Run `autosnap-wrapper` to perform an update with the wrapper.**

 ### Supported AUR Helpers
 *  Paru